lorin/resilience-engineering/README.md

 * crunches
 * sharp end, blunt end
 * adaptive landscapes
-* stretched systems, law of
+* law of stretched systems: with change every system is continuously stretched to operate at its new capacity
 * cascades
 * adapt how to adapt
 * unit working hard to stay in control